 It is a decentralized exchange built on the Ethereum blockchain.
 It allows users to swap tokens without intermediaries, using automated liquidity pools instead of traditional order books.
 Also called a DEX, it enables peer-to-peer trading and supports thousands of ERC-20 tokens.

-Breaking Down What Uniswap Is
+Breaking Down Uniswap

 It was launched in 2018 by Hayden Adams, inspired by Ethereum’s creator, Vitalik Buterin.
 The goal was simple: make token swapping easy and decentralized.